alan-yahya/Materials-Informatics/README.md

 # Materials Informatics

-A suite of simulation/screening tools to cross-validate data from literature mining.
-Deployed as a flask app using multiple scientific Python libraries with cross-talk for materials/cheminformatics.
+A suite of molecular simulation tools to cross-validate data from literature mining.
+Deployed as a flask app using multiple scientific Python libraries with cross-talk for materials informatics.

 ## Implemented Modules